 by Freddy Tran Nager, Founder of Atomic Tango; photo courtesy of MarcyVeryMuch.com…

 Email is back! … Well, actually, it never left.
 It just got overshadowed by all the social media hype.
-But now that marketers are waking up to find that most social media marketing is a waste of time, everyone’s launching an e-newsletter.
+But now that marketers have finally acknowledged that most social media marketing is a waste of time, everyone’s launching an e-newsletter.

 While a well-crafted marketing email works far better than Twitter stalking (marketing at its lamest… and creepiest), the key is the “well-crafted” part.

 I receive unsolicited marketing emails every day, and I don’t really mind as long as they:

 - Display knowledge of who I am and what my company does.

 - Are well written and completely free of errors and jargon.

 - Present a product/service with clear benefits for me.